 Location.
 39° 18.913′ N, 120° 45.146′ W. Marker is near Washington, California, in Nevada County.
 Marker is on State Highway 20, on the left when traveling east.
 Touch for map.
 Marker is in this post office area: Washington CA 95986, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-Ormonde (approx. 3.1 miles away); Emigrant Trail to Nevada City (approx. 3.3 miles away); The History of This Area (approx. 3.4 miles away); Washington (approx. 3.9 miles away); Washington Elementary School (approx. Brimskill Building (approx. 3.9 miles away); Kohler Building (approx. 4 miles away); a different marker also named Washington (approx. 4 miles away).
+Nevada City Road - Washington Ridge Summit (within shouting distance of this marker); Nevada City Road - Opposite Washington Diggings Ormonde (approx. 3.1 miles away); Emigrant Trail to Nevada City (approx. 3.3 miles away); The History of This Area (approx. 3.4 miles away); Washington (approx. 3.9 miles away); Washington Elementary School (approx. 3.9 miles away); Brimskill Building (approx. 3.9 miles away).
 Touch for a list and map of all markers in Washington.

 More about this marker.
-Alpha Hydraulic Diggings was designated as California Registered Historical Landmark No.628 and the Omega Hydraulic Diggings and Townsite was designated as California Registered Historical Landmark No. 629.
+Alpha Hydraulic Diggings was designated California Historical Landmark No. 628 and the Omega Hydraulic Diggings and Townsite was designated California Historical Landmark No. 629.
 Both were designated on January 29, 1958.

 The Alpha Mine produced in excess of $1,500,000 in gold.
 It was worked out by 1880.
 The Omega produced over $2,500,000 by 1880 and was operated off and on until 1949.

 Also see . . .
 Alpha Hydraulic Diggings - Wikipedia.
 (Submitted on July 27, 2011, by Barry Swackhamer of Brentwood, California.)